martinemde/martinemde.github.io/_posts/2024-10-22-how-to-rails-params-expect.md

 user_params = params.permit(user: [:name, :favorite_pie]).require(:user)
 {% endhighlight %}

-The above, or something like it, is what you'll need to do before Rails 8.
+The above, or something like it, is what you'll need to do on versions of Rails before Rails 8.

 ## The Array problem

-Using `permit` in this less common way shown above is better, but there is a problem with Arrays that is almost just as bad as the problem we were trying to solve in the first place.
+Using `permit` in this less common way shown above is better, but there is a problem with Arrays that is almost as bad as the problem we were trying to solve in the first place.

 The `permit` method is more permissive than we would really like.
 The format `permit(user: [:name, :favorite_pie])` will allow either of the following params: